 in forced convection.

-Natural convection is used if this motion and mixing is caused by density variations resulting from temperature differences within the fluid.
-Usually the density decreases due to an increase in temperature and causes the fluid to rise.
+Natural convection is used if this motion and mixing are caused by density variations resulting from temperature differences within the fluid.
+Usually, the density decreases due to increased temperature and causes the fluid to rise.
 This motion is caused by the buoyant force.
 The major force that resists the motion is the viscous force.
 The Grashof number is a way to quantify the opposing forces.